Lutheran sacraments: Holy Absolution

 In historic Lutheran practice, Holy Absolution is held every Saturday, which is the evening before the offering of the Holy Mass on the Lord's Day; additionally, Holy Absolution is expected before one's First Communion.
 Shrove Tuesday is a popular day for Holy Absolution as the following day (Ash Wednesday) begins the Christian season of repentance, Lent.
+But the practice of private confession is voluntary, not obligatory.

-The rite for General Confession, as well as Holy Absolution, are contained in the Lutheran hymnals.
+The rite for General Confession, as well as (private) Holy Absolution, are contained in the Lutheran hymnals.

 The Lutheran Churches affirm the seal of the confessional, which mandates that a priest can not disclose the contents of a confession to any third party as he is acting in persona Christi.
 Many countries have laws that respect this priest–penitent privilege.

 Non-sacramental rites

 Confirmation

 Confirmation is a public profession of faith prepared for by long and careful instruction.
-In English, it is known as the "affirmation of baptism", and is a mature and public profession of the faith which "marks the completion of the congregation's program of confirmation ministry".
+In English, it may also be known as the "affirmation of baptism" and is a mature and public profession of the faith that "marks the completion of the congregation's program of confirmation ministry".
 The German language uses for Lutheran confirmation a different word (Konfirmation) from the word used for the same Sacrament in the Catholic Church (Firmung).
-Confirmation teaches Baptized Christians about Martin Luther's doctrine on the Ten Commandments, the Apostles' Creed, the Lord's Prayer, and the three Lutheran sacraments: the Sacrament of Holy Baptism, the Sacrament of Holy Absolution, and the Sacrament of the Eucharist.
-An average catechism class lasts about two years.
+Confirmation teaches baptized Christians the first part of Luther's Small Catechism, which explains the Ten Commandments, the Apostles' Creed, the Lord's Prayer, and the three Lutheran sacraments: the Sacrament of Holy Baptism, the Sacrament of Holy Absolution, and the Sacrament of the Eucharist.
+An average catechism class lasts about one to two years.

 Holy Matrimony

 Holy Matrimony is a union between a man and a woman, acknowledging the grace of God in their life.
+Some Lutheran churches will perform same-sex weddings.